Elizabeth Taylor

 Elizabeth Taylor's first husband is Conrad Nicholson Hilton Jr.

-Receiving a decent settlement, Liz became a sought-after bride again and a year later took away the famous British actor Michael Wilding from his family.
+With a decent divorce settlement in hand, Liz became a sought-after catch again and a year later swept famous British actor Michael Wilding away from his family.
 Securing a contract in Hollywood for her beloved, she moved him to the States.
-There the couple officially registered their relationship, and in 1953, Liz gave birth to her firstborn, Michael Howard.
+There the couple officially tied the knot, and in 1953, Liz gave birth to her firstborn, Michael Howard.

 With Michael Wilding